Daihatsu: Export markets

 Daihatsu's first export was in 1953, and by 1980 half a million Daihatsu vehicles had been exported.
 In 1979 a European main office was established in Brussels, tasked with controlling and expanding Western European exports.
 Since the late 1990s, its exports have been steadily contracting.
 This has been partially offset by the sale of Daihatsu vehicles through the Toyota channel, and the sale of technology to Malaysia's Perodua.
 Daihatsu has also supplied cars under different badges to various automakers in the past.
 The company currently provides engines and transmissions to Malaysia's Perodua, which manufactures and markets rebadged Daihatsu cars locally, and sold a small number of Perodua cars in the United Kingdom and Ireland until 2012.

+In February 1992 it began exporting cars to North America and from 1994 to 1999 it exported the Terios and Cuore models to Brazil.
+With the rise of the US currency and the Asian crisis, the brand stopped exporting to Brazil.

 Asia and Oceania

 Following the 1997 Asian financial crisis, Daihatsu closed their plants in Thailand and withdrew from the market entirely.
 Until withdrawing in March 1998 they had mostly been selling the Mira range in Thailand; the Mira was also built there with certain local modifications.

-After the launch of Perodua, Daihatsu's Malaysian operations were scaled down to concentrate exclusively on the commercial vehicles market, selling its Delta and Gran Max commercial truck chassis; Daihatsu had formerly sold Charades and Miras in the country since it first began operations in Malaysia as a joint venture in 1980.
-In Indonesia, Daihatsu remains a major player.
+Daihatsu had formerly sold Charades and Miras in Malaysia since it first began operations in the country as a joint venture in 1980; after the launch of Perodua, Daihatsu's Malaysian operations were scaled down to concentrate exclusively on the commercial vehicles market, selling its Delta and Gran Max commercial truck chassis.

+In Indonesia, Daihatsu remains a major player as a partner of Astra Daihatsu Motor, overseeing the local assembly of a wide range of private and commercial Daihatsu models for the Indonesia market since 1992.
+Astra Daihatsu Motor is the largest car producer in Indonesia by production output and installed capacity, and Daihatsu is the second best-selling car brand in Indonesia behind Toyota.

-It was reported on March 31, 2005 that Toyota would withdraw Daihatsu from the Australian market after sales fell heavily in the years leading up, in spite of the overall new-car market in Australia growing 7%.
+It was reported on March 31, 2005, that Toyota would withdraw Daihatsu from the Australian market after sales fell heavily in the years leading up, in spite of the overall new-car market in Australia growing 7%.
 Daihatsu ended its Australian operations in March 2006 after almost 40 years there.
 At the time the marque sold the Charade, Copen, Delta, Sirion and Terios models.

 Toyota New Zealand announced on April 8, 2013 that sales of new Daihatsu vehicles in the country would cease by the end of the year, citing a lack of products that would comply with future NZ regulatory standards.
 No additional new vehicles were being imported as of the announcement date.